shamim0754/Linux/README.md

     7. Functions index
     8. Key index and many more that you can find out in man pages

-7. Fish( in full stands for):  It was intended to be fully interactive and user friendly, just like the other shells, it has some pretty good features that include:
+7. Fish(  Friendly Interactive Shell):  it has some pretty good features that include:

     2. Web based configuration
     3. Auto-suggestions